Data-drone/cde_data_ingest/README.md

 # CDE Example Data Ingestion

-This is an example of how to build out a Cloudera Data Engineering Job,
+This is an example of how to build out a Cloudera Data Engineering Workflow,

 ## Structure